 Password managers are relatively cheap compared to identity management systems.
 The price varies depending on which plan you choose.

 For Individuals: Up to $35 per user, billed annually

 For Families: Up to $50, billed annually

 Use the Free Trial Period

-Plus, you can switch to a paid model if you’re happy with the value provided.
+You can choose to subscribe to a paid model if you’re happy with the value provided.

 Best Software Management Software Methodology

-Benzinga analyzed the top Password Management Software by industry and narrowed the list to include those with the best attributes.
-This metric prioritized pricing, features and scalability.
-The review also considered the availability of a mobile app and consumer reviews.
+Benzinga analyzed the top Password Management Software by industry and winnowed down the list to include those with the best attributes.
+We prioritized pricing, features and scalability.
+We also considered the availability of a mobile app and consumer reviews.